i0brendan0/pokeyttrium/README.md

             - You'll get a new egg each time you beat the Champion.
     - Upon entering the Hall of Fame for the first time, certain locations may have their wild Pokemon change.
         - Will mostly allow non-native Pokemon to be available without jamming them into post-game locations.
-    - 18 trainers are scattered throughout Hoenn, one for each type.
+    - 18 trainers are scattered throughout the region, one for each type.
 Defeating them will give a bonus to damage done by their type.
         - (Implemented but no trainers available yet.)
     - Trainers may give out items after being beaten in a rematch.
+    - New Moves
+        - Name TDB
+            - Ghost Type
+            - Works like False Swipe and Hold Back.
+        - Name TBD
+            - Poison Type
+            - Variation of Dynamic Punch, Inferno, Zap Cannon, but poisons.
+        - Name TBD
+            - Ice Type
+            - Variation of Dynamic Punch, Inferno, Zap Cannon, but freezes.

 ### A new set of TMs - Up to 200 - Check [here](info/TM.md) for locations